awsdocs/amazon-chime-administration-guide/doc_source/manage-protrials.md

 With Amazon Chime usage\-based pricing, you only pay for users that host meetings on the days that they host them\.
 Meeting attendees and chat users are not charged\.

-Users with a Pro license are considered Active Pro if they hosted a meeting that ended on a calendar day and at least one of the following occurred:
+Pro users are considered Active Pro if they hosted a meeting that ended on a calendar day and at least one of the following occurred:
 + The meeting was scheduled\.
 + The meeting included more than two attendees\.
 + The meeting had at least one recording event\.